Ever-QN/ever-qn/README.md

 Through my studies, I am learning a variety of programming languages and am (trying) to learn frameworks along the way, as well as developing skills in problem-solving, critical thinking, and communication.
 As I continue to grow as a developer, I look forward to exploring new technologies and contributing to the ever-evolving world of software development.

 🌱 I’m currently working on my web development skills, with plans to eventually learn the MERN stack and work with it as best as I can <br>
 🔭 I’m currently working on React + Typescript projects!
-(Currently my shopping cart project) 💬 Ask me about anything! <br>
+(Currently my shopping cart project) <br>
+💬 Ask me about anything! <br>
 📫 How to reach me: My Linkedin <br>